 Find what you need in our searchable FAQ.

-You no longer need a library card to access online library resources.
-All you will need is your college portal login - the same credentials you use to log into Canvas.
+You no longer need a library card to check out materials OR access online library resources.
+In person all we need is a photo ID or your student ID information.
+Online, all you need is your college portal login - the same credentials you use to log into Canvas.

 If you're looking for a specific story or author, a good place to start is the library's eBook Collection.